Outlander S3 Epi2 – Surrender

 V: I always thought this was a brilliant plan.
 Jamie was already living in a prison (the cave), so why not turn yourself in, allow your family to collect the reward and be safe.

-C: I don’t think Jenny was acting when she said: “You gave me no choice, brother and I’ll never forgive you – never.”
+C: I don’t think she was acting when she said: “You gave me no choice, brother and I’ll never forgive you – never.”

 V: No, I believe she meant it too.
 But I also think she means she will never forgive him for making her set him up like that.
 She played the hell out of that scene.